 Physical self-care is the typical self-care we normally think about—all of those things that appeal to our physical senses–the bubble baths and massages, for instance.

-Autumn is, indeed, a great time to soak in the tub, (especially with a yummy fall-themed bath bomb set like this one).
+Autumn is, indeed, a great time to soak in the tub, (especially with a pumpkin spice bath bomb).
 Look for other “warming” ways to pamper yourself, too, whether it’s sitting by the fire, donning the softest pair of socks ever after soaking your feet in a warm foot bath, or drinking your favorite warm drink.
 (I love this recipe for a whole food, homemade pumpkin spice latte.)